Teach Your Children Well

 Teaching your children to be financially responsible is one of life’s critical lessons.
 As your children mature, you will have many opportunities to teach them about good financial management, from kindergarten to adulthood.

-STEP 4: As your children begin to understand more about money and decision-making, take them through your monthly budget to show them where the money goes and to demonstrate responsible decision-making.
+Step 4: As your children begin to understand more about money and decision-making, take them through your monthly budget to show them where the money goes and demonstrate responsible decision-making.

 1 Source: CNN Business, 2019.

 This material is for educational and information purposes only and is not intended as ERISA, tax, legal or investment advice.
 If you are seeking investment advice specific to your needs, such advice services must be obtained on your own separate from this education material.

 This material was prepared by LPL Financial, LLC.View more Articles